heyyitsemyy/LSCD_Project/README.md

 # LSCD Project
 This project is currently a work-and-progress for one of my classes (Medical Informatics Programming Laboratory).
+NOTE: Due to patient confidentiality, I am unable to provide the eye scan images that were used train and test the model.

 Goal/Objective: Create a machine learning model to identify the best location to extract stem cell in individuals with limbal stem cell deficiency based on eye scans.
 This is one part of a larger project.